dxguard21/Administrator-Control-Panel/README.md

 4. Then open {your website hostname}/admin/ and fix any errors.
 If there are none you can go and delete the MySQL.php file.

+5. Now log into the dashboard.
+The username is Administrator and the default password is Banana.

+6. You will need to now go and change the passcode which can be done under the user tab on your dashboard.

-5. Done.
+7. Done.
 Enjoy your now fully working administration control panel.

 Your panel can be accessed like this: http://{your host name}/admin/